 The question you have to ask yourself is, “does it matter?”

 Do you not support your team that plays in the Swedish league because they aren’t Barcelona?
 Do you support your local club because they aren’t of the highest standard?
 You do because at the end of the day if being the best was the only thing that mattered, a lot of clubs would not exist right now.
 A Sunday League player even with fewer abilities than a pro can leave as much heart on the pitch than a pro, even if not as great.
 3rd tier in Germany gets crowds of 20,000+.
 Why?
 As people support their teams, whether they are great, okay, or just average.
 And if you don’t, are you a fan of football?
 Or are you a fan of success?
 Let me tell you.
 I watched some incredible scenes of football at this World Cup.
 Both on the field and on the stand.
+On a lighter note, I just wanted to mention to those fans who play football games religiously, that there are many tools on the internet that I’ve discovered that help you play football with much more ease.
+If you’re looking for it, you can get it here.

 Men are faster and stronger.
 That has absolutely nothing to do with how great a game is to watch.
 If both women are weaker than men, they are on an equal level.
 You won’t notice that.
 I’ve watched hundreds of below-average male games supporting both my team or national teams.
 Do you know how hard it is to watch Ireland beat Gibraltar 1-0 with all the respect to Gibraltar?